-- 1. 2019 special assessment of Mt.
-Vernon to identify potential tributary load areas. - a.
+- 1. 2020 special assessment of potential tributary load areas, as directed by Board. - a.
 Conduct ground surveys to identify potential "hot" spots; map - b.
 Conduct multiple field probe measurements at intervals to see if any discernible filed data is event.
 Only collect TP/TN pair if a suspected area is found, will need linked flow data to calculate nutrient loads.
 After spring rainy period.